icombs2017/analysisOf3dModels/Roving Diver/README.md

   - *diseasePrevalenceSurveys.Rproj* -- R project file

 - data/
-  - *RovingDiverSurveysManuscript.xlsx* -- disease prevalence data used in analysis
+  - *S1_Dataset.xlsx* -- disease prevalence data used in analysis

 - figures/
-  - *Fig3.png* -- plot of average disease prevalence at all there counties over time
+  - *Fig3.png* -- plot of average disease prevalence at all there counties over time saved in .png format
+  - *Fig3.eps* -- plot of average disease prevalence at all there counties over time saved in .eps format

 - tables/
   - *Table1.docx* -- results of PERMANOVA and pairwise comparisons for disease prevalence over site and time